antingle/photo-website/src/pages/blog/beginners-guide.md

 ![Mirrorless camera](https://images.unsplash.com/photo-1608204683146-0f7e909dca59?q=80&w=870&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D)

-As the name suggests, unlike DSLRs, Mirrorless cameras do not have a mirrors in them.
+As the name suggests, unlike DSLRs, Mirrorless cameras do not have a mirror in them.
 Instead, the camera sensor is directly exposed.
-This brings a number of advtanages.
+This brings a number of advantages.
 The camera shows a live preview on the screen and through the viewfinder of exactly what a picture will look like before it is taken.
 Burst pictures can also be taken faster, since a mirror does not need to be flipped up everytime.
 Mirrorless cameras are now the standard for interchangeable-lens cameras and it is probably what you want if you are buying a modern camera.

 ## Sensor sizes